Ready to Study Abroad?

 Part-Time Internship Application Requirements

 Students wishing to participate in a part-time internship during their semester should select the program add-on at application.
-Students must also complete the following steps:
+Students will then be contacted by the SAI Admissions Office with an additional application to complete.

 Courses & Schedule